-Information about the Record of School Achievement (RoSA)
+Information about the Record of School Achievement (ROSA)

 The Record of School Achievement is awarded by the NSW Education Standards Authority (NESA), to eligible students at the end of their formal secondary schooling.
 Under NSW law, all children must be engaged in some type of education until they turn 17 years of age - either through secondary schooling or in some type of vocational training.
-The awarding of the RoSA is their exit qualification.
-When a student decides to terminate formal secondary schooling, the College will advise NESA and this will activate the process.
-The student will then receive their RoSA via Students Online portal.
+The awarding of the RoSA is their exit qualification - there are usually two RoSAs, one at the end of year 10 and the other at the end of year 11.
+The student will be able to receive their RoSA via NESA Students Online portal, which they activate in year 10.